-Medical polices typically have exclusions for treatments that an insurance
+Health insurance policies typically have exclusions for treatments that

 Insurance companies say there is insufficient proof demonstrating that